Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/DEPLOYMENT.md

 publishing to a stage overwrites any previous deployment to that stage.

 The first publish of a stage may take 10-15 minutes to complete.
-This is the time it takes for AWS to provision a new Elasticsearch instance, so please be patient.
+This is the time it takes for AWS to provision a new OpenSearch instance, so please be patient.
 Follow-on deployments to the same stage will be much faster.

 * Run `yarn deploy:aws-dev` to deploy to the "dev" stage.